brainflow-dev/brainflow/_posts/2021-10-17-new-release.md

 * New helper library for BLE devices
 * Muse 2 and Muse S work without dongle
 * Rust binding for BrainFlow
-* Swift binding for BrainFlow
+* Fix the issue with loggers in C++ binding
+* Fix the issue with NeuroMD boards(BrainBit, Callibli) with start, stop, repeat

 ### SimpleBLE library